-Worm egg counts (WEC) are an accurate method of checking the worm status of a mob/ group or individual animals.
-The test provides an indication of the type and size of worm burdens present so that animal owners can choose whether a drench is required and minimise the use of drenches when they are not required.
+Worm egg counts (WEC) are an accurate method of checking the worm status of a mob/group or individual animals.
+The test provides an indication of the type and size of worm burdens present.
+This allows the horse owners to choose whether a drench is required.
+Furthermore they can minimize the use of drenches when they are not required.

 The test determines the number of eggs in a sample of faeces and is expressed as ‘eggs per gram’ (EPG) of faeces.
 For small ruminants the significant worm species our worm egg counts are able to detect include;

 An individual WEC gives you 15 individual counts from each of the wells in our sample collection tray in the WEC test kit.
 Eggs per gram (EPG) are calculated for each of the 15 samples to show the highs, lows and distribution of eggs in a mob.
 This provides valuable information on existing (adult) worm burdens and paddock larval populations, if samples were collected just prior to drenching, or, for anthelmintic efficacy if faecal samples were collected 10-14 days post drenching.

 In this test, 15 samples will be divided into 3 pools with each pool representing 5 animals.
 The pooled test provides averages for worm burden in the mob however it does not provide information on the variation of worm burden within your herd.
 Some information on worm distribution in the flock can be obtained using pooled samples, and is conducted at a lower cost than individual counts.

 As eggs of the significant worm species appear very similar during worm egg counts, a larval culture will be required to identify individual species.
 Determining the species present in your worm egg count can assist you in choosing the best drench.